serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 #### Setting up the DynamoDB backend

-First, we'll create two tables ('Users' and 'Tweets') to store info.
-We'll also be using GSI on Tweets table to sort user tweets by timestamp.
+First, we'll create two tables ('Users' and 'Tweets') to store user and tweets info respectively.
+We'll also be using Global Secondary Index (`tweet-index`) on Tweets table to sort user tweets by timestamp.

 These resources will be created using the `serverless.yml`.